grievejia/andersen/README.md

 - Rewriting the constraints into a smaller set of constraints whose solution should be the same as the original set.
 - Solving the optimized constraints.

-For phase 1, we treats structs in LLVM-IR field-insensitively.
+In phase 1, we treats structs in LLVM-IR field-insensitively.
 This will yield worse result, but the analysis efficiency and correctness can be more easily guaranteed.
 We plan to move to a field-sensitive implementation in the future, but for now we want to do the quick dirty things first.
 Dynamic memory allocations are modelled by their allocation site.

-For phase 2, two constraint optimization techniques called HVN and HU are used.
+In phase 2, two constraint optimization techniques called HVN and HU are used.
 The basic idea is to search for pointers that have equivalent points-to set and merge together their representations.
 Details can be found in Ben Hardekopf's SAS'07 paper.

-For phase 3, two constraint solving techniques called HCD and LCD are used.
+In phase 3, two constraint solving techniques called HCD and LCD are used.
 The basic idea is to search for strongly-connected-components in the constraint graph on-the-fly.
 Details can be found in Ben Hardekopf's PLDI'07 paper ("The Ant and the Grasshopper").

 Publications
 ------------